Robert Jones (referee): Premier League

 In the North London derby between Arsenal and Tottenham Hotspur on 24 September 2023, Jones awarded Arsenal a penalty when a close-range shot from Ben White struck the hand of Cristian Romero.
 He had initially given no penalty, but reversed his decision upon checking the VAR monitor.
-Television pundit and former Tottenham player Jermaine Jenas wrote on Twitter that Jones was a "complete shithouse" and that all referees were ruining football, for which he apologised when challenged by a refereeing charity.
+Television pundit and former Forest and Tottenham player Jermaine Jenas wrote on Twitter that Jones was a "complete shithouse" and that all referees were ruining football, for which he apologised when challenged by a refereeing charity.

 On 23 December 2023, Jones refereed Forest's 3–2 home loss to AFC Bournemouth.
 He sent off Boly in the first half-hour for a second yellow card when the defender had won the ball fairly from Adam Smith.
 The call was described by Sky Sports's live commentary as "one of the worst decisions this season".
 The decision could not go to VAR review as it concerned a second yellow card, not a straight red.
 Forest manager Nuno Espírito Santo also criticised Jones for not awarding his club a penalty for handball after a VAR review: "I have seen it many times and I cannot understand it.
 I cannot understand it.
 It was bad".
 Forest wrote to Howard Webb, chief of PGMOL, requesting that Jones be suspended from their matches.

-On 14 January 2025 in a game between Chelsea and Bournemouth, Jones was called to the VAR monitor to review a possible red card for an incident in which David Brooks had grabbed at Marc Cucurella, out of sight of the referee.
+On 14 January 2025, in a game between Chelsea and Bournemouth, Jones was called to the VAR monitor to review a possible red card for an incident in which David Brooks had grabbed at Marc Cucurella, out of sight of the referee.
 Jones became the first referee to overrule such a decision, instead issuing Brooks with a yellow card.

 In the Premier League match between Chelsea and Fulham on 30 August 2025, Jones erroneously disallowed what appeared to be a goal from Fulham's Josh King in the 21st minute after reviewing the incident on the VAR monitor.
 Upon review, he concluded that Rodrigo Muniz had committed a "careless challenge" by stepping on the foot of Chelsea defender Trevoh Chalobah, and therefore ruled the goal invalid, restarting play with a Chelsea free kick.
 The decision was widely condemned by pundits including Stuart Pearce, Jamie Carragher and Rio Ferdinand.
 The PGMOL acknowledged that VAR made a mistake in intervening in Fulham's goal and that Rob Jones had made an error.
 Michael Salisbury, the VAR at Stamford Bridge that day, was stood down from his involvement.
 Rob Jones faced no punishment.